mindula/lsp-sample/README.md

 -       {
             "languageServerExample.trace.server": "verbose"
         }
+- Head to the channel "language Server Example"

--Go to https://github.com/mindula/languageServer and install.
+- Go to https://github.com/mindula/languageServer and install.